DEPORTATION OF MTN STAFF AND WAR RHETORIC

 On February 12th, the SFC Commander Don Nabasa promoted recently to the rank of Maj.
 Gen. against provisions of the UPDF Act is quoted to have made the following statement;

 “External forces are looking and they don’t want us to develop.
-We have the oil here, beauty of the Country, stability, development, and above all a precious leader.
-They think may be if they get the precious leader out, there will be disorganization.
+We have the oil here, the beauty of the Country, stability, development, and above all a precious leader.
+They think maybe if they get the precious leader out, there will be disorganization.
 Please don’t go on that path, it’s a wrong path.
 Don’t let them use you.

 Mr. Museveni and his commanders must tell the country whether we are at the brink of war with Rwanda and South Africa.
-What is the cause of all this.
-Tension between Uganda and its neighbors has a lot of ramifications.
-Remember as result of similar tension, Mr. Museveni last year pulled out of the Africa free-trade area summit in Kigali.
+What is the cause of all this?
+The tension between Uganda and its neighbours has a lot of ramifications.
+Remember as a result of similar tension, Mr. Museveni last year pulled out of the Africa free-trade area summit in Kigali.
 The Rwandan president Kagame had earlier skipped the East African Community Summit in Kampala.

 At the time Rwanda was accusing Uganda of harassing it citizens and Museveni had just arrested senior police officers for facilitating illegal extradition of refugees to Kigali.

 While Don Nabasa is ready for war, citizens of Uganda are not ready.
 Procurement of military hardware and training should not excite soldiers into war.
 We should pursue dialogue and peace with neighbours and everybody.